Corporate Governance

 該当

 • Mr. Yoshitsugu Yokogoshi possesses abundant management experience and broad insight gained at a major banking group.
 In addition, he possesses a wealth of experience in auditing operations and substantial knowledge of finance and accounting since he has served as a full-time corporate auditor at a major oil company.
-Based on the above, the Company has judged that he can strengthen corporate governance structure of the Group from an independent standpoint, and therefore appointed him as an Outside Corporate Auditor.

 • (Designation as an Independent Director)